 4.1 Which year did your company achieve (or plans to achieve) its first RSPO P&C certification?
 2020 4.2 Which year did your company achieve (or plans to achieve) 100% RSPO certification for all its estates and mills?
-2022 4.2.1 If the previous target year for G.4.2 has not been met, please explain why 4.4 Which year did your company achieve (or plans to achieve) 100% RSPO certification for all FFB, regardless of source?
+2023 4.2.1 If the previous target year for G.4.2 has not been met, please explain why 4.4 Which year did your company achieve (or plans to achieve) 100% RSPO certification for all FFB, regardless of source?
 2025 4.4.1 If the previous target year for G.4.4 has not been met, please explain why

-5. Concession Map
+5. Concession Boundaries

-ACOP cycles?

-Yes

-5.2 Has your company acquired any new concession sites or have any concession sites changed ownership since the previous ACOP map submission?

-Yes

-5.3 Please upload your company's updated estate location concession map(s) in Shapefile format here.
-This requirement only applies if your company has made changes to its concession sites from previous map submissions in ACOP or if the member is submitting concession maps through ACOP for the first time
+5.1 The RSPO General Assembly Resolution 6G (2013) calls for all members with Grower operations to submit maps of their concessions boundaries through ACOP.
+Has your company submitted concession boundaries up to estate level to the RSPO in previous ACOP cycles as per RSPO Formatting Requirements for Boundary Data Submission?
+Yes 5.2 Has your company either acquired any new concession sites, have any concession sites changed ownership or change its boundaries since the previous ACOP map submission?
+Yes 5.3 Please upload your company's updated estate location concession boundaries in Shapefile format here.
+This requirement only applies if your company has made changes to its concession sites from previous map submissions in ACOP or if the member is submitting concession maps through ACOP for the first time WAGS Small Grower Man zin

-2022 WAGS SGR_concession map.zip